Data-Science-Society-UCR/template-Parkinson-Risk/README.md

 from sklearn.preprocessing import StandardScaler # Standardizes numerical features to have a mean of 0 and an SD of 1. from sklearn.svm import SVC  # Imports Support # Init a SVM for classification
 ```
 1. The first step is to drop any rows with missing values.
-To do this we can use the `dropna()` function calling on the `df` variable that was created in the EDA.
-However, as we previously saw in the EDA, there are no missing values (It is good practice to drop null values though).
+To do this, we can use the `dropna()` function calling on the `df` variable that was created in the EDA.
+However, as we previously saw in the EDA, there are no missing values (It is good practice to drop null values).

 2. The next step is to extract features and target variables.
    * Create a new data frame containing only the features relevant to predicting Parkinson’s.
 How can you ensure it excludes unnecessary columns?